-- SOE 1 2 sections, testing pharmacology (15 mins) and physiology (15 mins). - SOE 2 2 sections, testing clinical (15 mins) and physics, equipment, safety & measurement (15 mins)
+- SOE 1 2 sections testing pharmacology (15 mins); physiology (15 mins). - SOE 2 2 sections testing clinical (15 mins); physics, safety & measurement (15 mins)

 Each examination lasts a total of 30 minutes.
 In each section candidates are exposed to 3 questions of 5 minutes each, and their answers are evaluated independently by 2 examiners.
-Thus, a total of 4 examiners are involved in independent scoring for each candidate.
+Thus a total of 4 examiners are involved in independent scoring for each candidate.